 - Under 16 years old for a 5-year card $15 *

 - (Check or Money Order made payable to the US Department of State)

 - City processing fee $25 (Payable to the City of Lake Oswego)

-The US Department of State's routine processing time for passport applications is approximately 4-6 weeks.
+The US Department of State's routine processing time for passport applications has increased during the peak time of year March — September to 6 - 8 weeks (instead of 4-6 weeks).
 The City of Lake Oswego will mail accepted applications to the Regional Passport Agency the same day we receive them.
 The US Department of State commits to its customers that they will receive their passport as soon as possible from their receipt of completed applications by the Passport Accepting Facility.
 Visit their official website for the latest processing time.